 - Buy leis in bulk and then hang them everywhere.
 (Don’t forget to mix in some of those snowflakes)

-- Bring Olaf in with his own snow flurry
+- Bring Olaf to life with his own snow flurry

 - Make a snow beach with fake sensory snow